 - The best position for you to stand is to the side and behind your cat.
 You can guide your cat with gentle sideways pressure on the leash.

 - Create a signal when the walk is over: tell your cat “Home” and carry the cat indoors.
-Treat and reward the cat and remove the harness.
+Treat and reward the cat and remove the harness or jacket.

 - Walking a cat is different from walking a dog.
 You will be keeping your cat safe and controlled while they get a chance to go out and investigate.
 Don’t let them get too far away, especially if there is dense brush around.
 It is not safe to let a leashed cat climb trees.

 - If your cat gets away don’t chase after them.
 Sit on the ground and call your cat and offer a treat.
 Stay calm and entice your cat to come to you.

 What else should I know?

 Train when your cat is hungry and motivated by treats.
 Have a good supply that you can easily offer to reinforce your cat’s efforts.

 Many cats will fall over or freeze when they feel the harness or jacket because it triggers a survival response that they would employ if grabbed by a predator.
 You need to help them move through this instinctual behavior with a highly attractive motivation – toy or treat — and lots of praise.